JakobChristensen/Resharper.PredictiveCodeSuggestions/README.md

 <a href="https://www.youtube.com/watch?v=gGElb01GAsI" target="_blank">Watch the demo on YouTube</a>

+<a href="https://resharper-plugins.jetbrains.com/packages/PredictiveCodeSuggestions/" target="_blank">Download the plugin from ReSharper Gallery</a>

 <h3>Idea</h3>
 When writing code there are often certain patterns to how the code is constructed.
 Certain statements are often followed by certain other statements, or function calls are followed by certain checks.